Metrika-Inc/agent/README.md

 The agent can run as a standalone binary, as long as configuration files are set up correctly.

 ### Using a Docker reverse proxy
-If you'd like to avoid adding `metrikad` user to the `docker` group you can alternatively use a reverse proxy to filter traffic before it reaches the non-networked Docker socket and avoid having the agent process speaking directly to it.
-With this setup, the reverse proxy must be still run by a user that belongs to the `docker` group, so that it can proxy requests to the UNIX socket.
+To avoid adding the `metrikad` user to the `docker` group, you can use a reverse proxy.
+The reverse proxy filters traffic before it reaches the non-networked Docker socket, limiting the docker API calls the agent can make.
+Note that the reverse proxy still needs to be executed by a user that belongs to the docker group, so it can proxy requests to the UNIX socket.

 The following process assumes a Debian based host and describes the steps required to install the agent, using [Caddy](https://caddyserver.com/) as a reverse proxy to the Docker daemon.
 The `Caddyfile` used is the least required configuration needed by the agent to perform its container discovery operations.